Feyerabend/bb/workbook/projects/ch03/debug/editor/ED.md

 Here, we demonstrate this by using a *line editor*.
 A line editor was once very common in the past.
 It was easy to implement and versatile, making it effective for editing text files.
-As long as the files weren’t too large, it wasn’t too difficult to use.
+As long as the files weren't too large, it wasn't too difficult to use.
 We will not delve into the specifics of line editors, as that is not our aim here.
 Instead, we want to illustrate how logging can benefit even editors.
 In this case, you can have the *entire history of edits* saved.
 From